SyncfusionExamples/How-to-customize-the-axis-label-format-based-on-the-culture-in-Blazor-charts/README.md

 **Format axis label based on culture in Blazor chart**

-[Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) allows you to change the axis label format using [LabelFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxis.html#Syncfusion_Blazor_Charts_ChartAxis_LabelFormat) property in chart axis.
+[Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) allows you to change the axis label format using [LabelFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxis.html#Syncfusion_Blazor_Charts_ChartAxis_LabelFormat) property in chart axis.

-The following steps need to follow to format the axis label based on culture(Euro).

-**Step1:** Need to set the culture in program.cs file as follows.
+To set the desired culture in the program.cs file, use the following code.
+In this example, I have used the "en-IE" culture to display the "Euro" currency symbol.

 ```cshtml
 app.UseRequestLocalization("en-IE"); // for Euro
 ```

-**Step 2:** Then create a chart series with label format property.
-For example here we used spline series with label format.
+The following code example demonstrates how to format axis label to currency by using [LabelFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxis.html#Syncfusion_Blazor_Charts_ChartAxis_LabelFormat) property.

 **Index.razor**